-8.2 Pupils' Progress and Achievement
+9. Pupils' Progress and Achievement

+9.1 Equal Access

+The King's (The Cathedral) School will afford all pupils equal access to all benefits, services, facilities, classes and subjects including all sports, irrespective of their sex, gender reassignment, race, disability, sexual orientation, pregnancy and maternity, or religion or belief or special educational needs, subject to overriding considerations of safety and welfare.

+9.2 Positive Action

+The King's (The Cathedral) School may afford pupils of a particular racial group, or pupils with a disability or special educational needs, access to additional education or training to meet the special needs of the pupils in that group, for example, special language training for groups whose first language is not English.

+9.3 Exclusions

+The King's (The Cathedral) School will not discriminate against any pupil by excluding them from school or by subjecting them to any other detriment, on the grounds of their sex, gender reassignment, race, disability, sexual orientation, pregnancy and maternity, or religion or belief, or special educational needs.

+9.4 Teaching and Educational Materials

+Efforts are made at The King's (The Cathedral) School to recognise and be aware of the possibility of bias (for example, on the grounds of sex or race), so that this can be eliminated in both teaching and learning materials and teaching styles.
+Materials are carefully selected for all areas of the curriculum so as to avoid stereotypes and bias.

+9.5 Pupil Interaction

-- Equal access: The King's (The Cathedral) School will afford all pupils equal access to all benefits, services, facilities, classes and subjects including all sports, irrespective of their sex, gender reassignment, race, disability, sexual orientation, pregnancy and maternity, or religion or belief or special educational needs, subject to overriding considerations of safety and welfare. - Positive action: The King's (The Cathedral) School may afford pupils of a particular racial group, or pupils with a disability or special educational needs, access to additional education or training to meet the special needs of the pupils in that group, for example, special language training for groups whose first language is not English. - Exclusions: The King's (The Cathedral) School will not discriminate against any pupil by excluding them from school, or by subjecting them to any other detriment, on the grounds of their sex, gender reassignment, race, disability, sexual orientation, pregnancy and maternity, or religion or belief, or special educational needs. - Teaching and educational materials: at The King's (The Cathedral) School efforts are made to recognise and be aware of the possibility of bias (for example, on the grounds of sex or race), so that this can be eliminated in both The King's (The Cathedral) School teaching and learning materials and teaching styles.
-Materials are carefully selected for all areas of the curriculum so as to avoid stereotypes and bias. - Pupil interaction: at The King's (The Cathedral) School all pupils are encouraged to work and play freely with, and have respect for, all other pupils, irrespective of their sex, gender reassignment, race, disability, sexual orientation, religion or belief, or pregnancy and maternity or special educational needs, subject to considerations of safety and welfare.
-Positive attitudes are fostered towards all groups in society through the curriculum and ethos of The King's (The Cathedral) School, and pupils will be encouraged to question assumptions and stereotypes.
-The King's (The Cathedral) School Learning for Life and relationships education/relationships and sex education curriculum encourage respect for other people, with regard to the Protected Characteristics. - Bullying: The King's (The Cathedral) School will not tolerate bullying or cyberbullying for any reason.
-Specific types of bullying include: - Bullying relating to race, religion, belief or culture; - Bullying related to SEN, learning difficulties or disabilities; - Bullying related to appearance or health conditions; - Bullying relating to sexual orientation; - Bullying of young carers or looked after children or otherwise related to home circumstances; - Sexist or sexual bullying or bullying related to gender reassignment.
+At The King's (The Cathedral) School, all pupils are encouraged to work and play freely with, and have respect for, all other pupils, irrespective of their sex, gender reassignment, race, disability, sexual orientation, religion or belief, or pregnancy and maternity or special educational needs, subject to considerations of safety and welfare.
+Positive attitudes are fostered towards all groups in society through the curriculum and ethos of The King's (The Cathedral) School.
+Pupils will be encouraged to question assumptions and stereotypes.
+The Learning for Life and relationships education/relationships and sex education curriculum encourages respect for other people, with regard to the Protected Characteristics.

+9.6 Bullying

+The King's (The Cathedral) School will not tolerate bullying or cyberbullying for any reason.
+Specific types of bullying include:

+- Bullying relating to race, religion, belief or culture - Bullying related to SEN, learning difficulties or disabilities - Bullying of young carers or looked after children, or otherwise related to home circumstances - Sexist or sexual bullying, or bullying related to gender reassignment

 See the School's Anti-Bullying Policy.

-8.4 School Uniform
+9.7 School Uniform

-The King's (The Cathedral) School Uniform Policy is consistent with this policy: The King's (The Cathedral) School Uniform Policy applies equally to all pupils, irrespective of their sex, gender reassignment, race, disability, sexual orientation, pregnancy and maternity, or religion or belief or special educational needs, subject to considerations of safety and welfare.
-The King's (The Cathedral) School will consider reasonable requests to alter the uniform, for example, for genuine religious requirements and reasonable adjustments for disabled pupils, for example:
+The King's (The Cathedral) School Uniform Policy is consistent with this policy:

+- The King's (The Cathedral) School Uniform Policy applies equally to all pupils, irrespective of their sex, gender reassignment, race, disability, sexual orientation, pregnancy and maternity, or religion or belief or special educational needs, subject to considerations of safety and welfare. - The King's (The Cathedral) School will consider reasonable requests to alter the uniform, for example, for genuine religious requirements and reasonable adjustments for disabled pupils.